 The current zoning ordinance has provisions for the transfer of development rights, open space development, mixed use planned development and another innovative option called planned agricultural units.
 New cluster options are being considered to replace existing provisions in the ordinance.
 Active steps have been taken to preserve farmland outside of these development areas.
-A large part of the township is zoned A-1 Agricultural.
-The township residents recently approved a millage for farmland preservation through a local purchase of development rights program.
-The township has also initiated an effort to acquire (over time) the East Bay shoreline from the intersection of US-31 and M-72 south to the MDOT Roadside Park area.
-The goal is to convert the land to public open space.
-An extension of the TART (Traverse Area Recreation and Transportation) trail system in this area is a possibility.
-The environmental and aesthetic value of the water resources in the township are recognized and protected in special zoning language entitled Supplementary Shoreland, Stream Environment and Wetland Regulations.
+A large part of the township is zoned A-1 Agricultural, and a millage for farmland preservation supports a local purchase of development rights program.
+The environmental and aesthetic value of the water resources in the township are recognized and protected in special zoning language entitled Supplementary Waterfront, Lake, Stream, Flood Plain and Wetland Regulations.
+In order to achieve the seamless connection between public and private properties envisioned throughout the Town Center, a Form Based Code is proposed for the area surrounding the US-31/M-72 intersection.